jamescw/little_printer_django/README.md

 One thing Django is really good at is parameter validation using class based forms.
 Using forms also allows us to automatically generate meta descriptions for BERG Cloud making it a simple process to create publications.

+I also wanted to provide more of a complete example that could easily be deployed on a platform like Heroku.

 Quick Start